fullmetalbrackets/blog/src/content/blog/setting-up-jellyfin-in-docker.md

 ---
 title: "Setup self-hosted Jellyfin Media Server in Docker"
-description: "Though Plex is a very popular media server for self-hosting, some open source enthusiasts prefer to use an alternative since Plex Media Server is not open source.
-A nice, simpler and admittedly less pretty alternative is Jellyfin.
-This guide will show you how to run it in Docker container."
+description: "Plex is a popular media server for self-hosting, but it's not open source and recently locked the ability to remotely stream your own content behind a paywall, so one cannot be blamed for seeking an alternative to Plex.
+Jellyfin is a free and open source self-hosted media server that just might be what you're looking for."
 pubDate: 2022-10-18
-updatedDate: 2025-02-03
+updatedDate: 2025-11-03
 tags:
   - docker
 ---

 ## Installing Jellyfin as a Docker container

-If you haven't already, install Docker and all it's dependencies quickly their official install script:
+If you haven't already, install Docker and all it's dependencies quickly with their official install script:

 ```bash
 curl -fsSL https://get.docker.com | sh